kkshivani18/Azure-CRC/README.md

 - Authenticate Terraform with Azure using az login or a Service Principal.
 - Create a working directory for Terraform files.
 - Define Terraform variables: Define variables in a variables.tf file for reusability and flexibility.
-- Create CosmosDB Account: Configure CosmosDB with the NoSQL API and include the following.
+- Create CosmosDB Account: Configure CosmosDB with the NoSQL API.
 - Deploying the CosmosDB Resource
     - Initialize Terraform: Run `terraform init` to download the necessary provider plugins.
     - Plan the Deployment: Execute `terraform plan` to preview the changes Terraform will apply to your Azure subscription.